notch8/atla_digital_library/README.md

 - Delayed Jobs:

 ### With Docker
+We use docker compose in this repository, the main file is:
 - `docker-compose.yml`

 #### Install Docker
 - Download [Docker Desktop](https://www.docker.com/products/docker-desktop) and log in

 ### Configure Dory
 On OS X or Linux we recommend running Dory.
 It acts as a proxy allowing you to access domains locally such as hyku.test or tenant.hyku.test, making multitenant development more straightforward and prevents the need to bind ports locally.
-Be sure to adjust your ~/.dory.yml file to support the .test tld.
+Be sure to [adjust your ~/.dory.yml file to support the .test tld](https://github.com/FreedomBen/dory#config-file).
 You can still run in development via docker with out Dory.
 To do so, copy docker-compose.override-nodory.yml to docker-compose.override.yml before starting doing docker-compose up.
-You can then see the application t the loopback domain 'lvh.me:3000'.
+You can then see the application at the loopback domain 'lvh.me:3000'.

 ```sh
 gem install dory